 April 1981 Launched Project on Efficacy of the Controversial Drug ‘Sankupushpi’ on the kindled brain and on Central Nervous System.

 In 1982, Ancient Science of Life, the first journal in Ayurveda was launched

-AVTAR was established in June 2003 with the aim of streamlining the various research activities of the AVP Group and to provide the research support to position Ayurveda globally as a credible system of health care.
+AVTAR was established in June 2003 with the aim of streamlining the various research activities of the AVP Group and providing the research support to position Ayurveda globally as a credible system of health care.

-2003 - 2008 PICRC Grant from National Institutes of Health, USA - Study done in collaboration between University of Washington, Seattle and The Ayurvedic Trust in association with University of California.
+2003 -2008 PICRC Grant from National Institutes of Health, USA - Study done in collaboration between University of Washington, Seattle and The Ayurvedic Trust in association with the University of California.
 Los Angeles.

 In 2008, the Coconut Development Board awarded a grant to develop medicinal formulations based on coconut oil.

-In 2011, AyuNikandu, an educational software with contents from Nikandus (Lexicons) in Ayurveda was launnched.
+In 2011, AyuNikandu, an educational software with contents from Nikandus (Lexicons) in Ayurveda was launched.

 In 2011, Ayutexts, an online database of Ayurveda Classical texts in searchable format was launched.
 The databases facilitate digitization with data mining capacity.